-B. Forward Backward Averaging (FBA)
+B. Multi-dimensional Filtering using HOSVD with Forward Backward Averaging (FBA)

 In general, LOS and NLOS signals are highly correlated in case of GNSS.
-If a left centro-hermitian sensor array is assumed, the separation of LOS and NLOS signals by an adaptive multi-dimensional filtering as given in (36) can be improved using FBA [10].
+If a left centro-hermitian sensor array is assumed, the separation of LOS and NLOS signals by an adaptive multi-dimensional filtering as given in (36) can be improved using FBA [14].